 The Ellensburg Rodeo Posse are the traveling ambassadors for the rodeo.
 “They do so much good public relations for the rodeo,” Fitterer said.
 “They also offer tremendous support to the Royal Court.”

 The Ellensburg Past Rodeo Royalty help with the annual Rodeo Queen coronation dinner, and also assist with hospitality during rodeo weekend.

 The Ellensburg Rodeo Hall of Fame assist by staging the hall of fame inductions each year on rodeo weekend.

-Another group, not rodeo-related, that provides assistance to the rodeo is the Yakama Indian Nation.
+Another group, not rodeo-related, that provides assistance to the rodeo is the Yakama Nation.
 “They provide support just by being here every year,” Fitterer said.
 “This year they’re moving their encampment to the north side of the Eighth Street gate.”